 Coordinated authorizations

 Mines Act permit applications that are particularly complex may be referred to the coordinated authorizations process.
-These projects follow a highly structured permitting process and are coordinated by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) by an assigned project lead.
+These projects follow a highly structured permitting process and are coordinated by the ministry by an assigned project lead.

 The coordinated authorizations process strives to reduce time, expense and risk while supporting durable decisions by decision makers.
 A project may be referred to the coordinated authorizations process by the Chief Permitting Officer (CPO).
 There are three different routes for a project to come into the coordinated authorizations process: